Skip to content

 Children's Rights in Cornwall

-The UK has ratified (officially signed up to) the UNCRC.
-But this does not guarantee that the rights in it will be respected and fulfilled.
+The UK has ratified the United Nations Convention on the Rights of the Child.
+This means they’ve officially signed up to it.
+This does not guarantee that the rights in it will be respected and fulfilled.
 This is because the Convention is not yet incorporated into English law.
-In November 2021 Cornwall Council agreed to develop a Children’s Rights Approach.
-This is a commitment to integrate children’s rights into everything the Council does.

 What does a children’s rights approach look like?